‘Avatar’ marks 6 straight weeks at No. 1, crosses $2 billion at box office

 The creepy doll horror hit “M3gan,” also from Universal, has likewise continued to pull in moviegoers.
 It notched $9.8 million in its third week, bringing its domestic haul to $73.3 million.

 And while the popularity of horror titles in theaters is nothing new, Sony Pictures’ “A Man Called Otto,” starring Tom Hanks, has flourished in a marketplace that’s been trying for adult-oriented dramas.
-The film, a remake of the Swedish film “A Man Called Ove,” about a retired man whose suicide plans are continually foiled by his neighbors, made $9 million in its second week of wide release.
+The film is a remake of the Swedish film “A Man Called Ove,” which is about a retired man whose suicide plans are continually foiled by his neighbors.
+It made $9 million in its second week of wide release.
 It’s taken in $35.3 million domestically through Sunday.

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Final domestic figures will be released Monday.